dsjoerg/ggtracker/README.md

  * Create the database ggtracker needs (`mysql -u root` and then `create database ggtracker_development;` and then `quit`)
  * Run migrations (`bundle exec rake db:migrate`)

+If you want to be able to upload replays, you'll need to have an Amazon S3 account.
+After setting that up, edit your config/s3.yml file accordingly.

 ### Starting

 `foreman start web`